-In compliance with the provisions of the Council Decision, on 25 April 2017 the EMCDDA and Europol launched a procedure for the collection of information on tetrahydrofuranylfentanyl, in order to prepare the Joint Report.
+In compliance with the provisions of the Council Decision, on 25 April 2017 the EMCDDA and Europol launched a procedure for the collection of information on 4-fluoroisobutyrylfentanyl, in order to prepare the Joint Report.
 The information was collected mainly through the Reitox national focal points in the Member States, Turkey and Norway as well as the Europol National Units.
 In addition, the EMA collected information through the national competent authorities responsible for human and veterinary medicinal products in the Member States as well as in Norway, Iceland and Liechtenstein.
 The EMA also provided information as relevant to the centralised procedure for authorising medicinal products.
 The information collection process was largely concluded by 6 June 2017.
-Europol asked the Europol National Units to provide information on: